-#601 Nervous System
+#601 Nervous System 5 Hrs.

 The Nervous System is a six-week, integrated, multidisciplinary course on the normal and abnormal structure and function of the human nervous system.
 The course is divided into two broad areas; peripheral/sensory followed by central neurological mechanisms.
 A majority of the system is delivered in a lecture format.
-However, there are a variety of activities for integration and practice: case analysis in small groups; review of the neurological exam; case presentations.
+The system ends with hands-on review of the neurological exam and the opthalmologic exam.
 The goal of the course is to provide the student with a solid foundation of knowledge and skills concerning the nervous system as a background to other organ systems courses to follow, and as background for the clinical clerkships.